NikitaY69/swap-montecarlo/README.md

 # Swap Monte Carlo algorithm for 2-dimensional polydisperse liquids

-This repository provides a C++ implementation of Swap Monte Carlo (SMC) simulations for 2-dimensional continuous polydisperse liquids with unit density. <br>
+This repository provides a C++ implementation of Swap Monte Carlo (SMC) simulations for 2-dimensional continuous polydisperse liquids with unit density.
+The SMC algorithm consists in adding a supplementary trial move: exchanging particle diameters.
+The latter has proven to drastically speed up glassy dynamics when combined with casual displacement moves. <br>
 For informations about the model and the algorithm used, please refer to [A. Ninarello et al., Phys.
 Rev. X 7, 021039 (2019)](https://link.aps.org/doi/10.1103/PhysRevX.7.021039) and [L. Berthier et al., J. Stat.
 Mech.
 (2019) 064004](https://iopscience.iop.org/article/10.1088/1742-5468/ab1910).

-A python post-processing package is also made available.
-One can refer to `PostProcessing/README.md` for instructions for using the later.
+A python post-processing package is also made available: one can refer to `PostProcessing/README.md` for instructions for using it.

 ## Compilation and execution
 On each branch, the module can be compiled with